Work for hire: Early doctrine and the Copyright Act of 1909

+One controversy under the 1909 Act was the work-for-hire status of commissioned works created by independent contractors.
+Although the Act was silent on this matter, a series of court cases held that the copyright in a commissioned work could vest in the hiring party rather than the person who created the work.
+In Yardley v.
+Houghton Mifflin Co.
+(1939), Judge Thomas Walter Swan of the Second Circuit wrote that when a patron commissions a work of art, the patron is presumed to own the copyright even without a written agreement, "unless by the terms of the contract, express or implicit, the artist has reserved the copyright to himself."
+In Brattleboro Publishing Co. v.
+Winmill Publishing Corp.
+(1966), the Second Circuit extended the work-for-hire doctrine to cover commissioned works, provided that they were produced at the "instance and expense" of the hiring party.
+A later case clarified that the commissioner must also have "had the right to exercise control over the manner in which the artist executed the work" to be considered an "employer" under this standard.

 The "teacher exception", an exception to the work-for-hire doctrine for faculty members at colleges and universities, was articulated in a series of court cases under the 1909 Act.
 For example, in Williams v.
 Weisser (1969), UCLA anthropology professor B.J.
 Williams successfully asserted common-law copyright in the content of his lectures against a company that was selling lecture notes to his students.
-In justifying Williams' copyright ownership of the lecture contents, the court explained: "No reason has been suggested why a university would want to retain ownership in a professor's expression.
+In justifying Williams's copyright ownership of the lecture contents, the court explained: "No reason has been suggested why a university would want to retain ownership in a professor's expression.
 Such retention would be useless except possibly... for making it difficult for the teacher to give the same lectures, should he change jobs."
 It also cited precedent from the English court system, including the cases Abernethy v.
 Hutchinson and Caird v.
 Sime, establishing that professors and lecturers held common-law copyright to their lecture materials.